 What does this tell us about ourselves?

 In the demo, we’re only given two spaces and a very limited window into our protagonist’s life.
 We know they’re the same person because these spaces, seven years apart, contain many of the same items: the stuffed pig, the little bus, the affinity for the arts.
 But Unpacking itself tells us nothing at all, only the number of years between scenes.
 The story, such as it is, is a complete secret.
-It’s left for you to discover as you pull every new item out of the cardboard space, and slowly piece the minutiae of this life together.
+It’s left for you to discover as you pull every new item out of its cardboard box and slowly piece the minutiae of this life together.
 Who this person is, and how the narrative of their life progresses, is left entirely up to you and your imagination.
 And the stuffed pig on the bed.

 Unpacking isn’t complete yet, but it fascinates me.
 The ephemera of domestic spaces, and the way we choose to lay those spaces out for ourselves, is a window into the soul.
 The specificity of the nostalgia is remarkable, it’s a powerful play.